sbasile-ch/auto_ssh/README.md

 # Auto SSH
 This [expect](https://en.wikipedia.org/wiki/Expect) script allows to auto __ssh__ into a server providing just an alias for that connection.
-It automatically fills the password for that connection, asking instead the 'master password' of where all the passords are stored.
-All the passwords are stored in an encrypted file, so that, obtaining any requires to open that file.
-Remembering a single _password_ without bothering to remember every single connection's _password_ is the aim of this auto-ssh.
+It automatically fills the password for that connection, asking instead the 'master password' of where all the _passwords_ are stored.
+They are stored in an encrypted file, so that, obtaining any of them, requires to decrypt it via a __master password__.
+Remembering a single _password_ without bothering to remember every single connection's _password_ is the one aim of this auto-ssh.
+For not critical connections, future versions of this script could accept alternative ways to provide the _master password_ having then a full automatic login.

 ## requisites
 * [expect](https://en.wikipedia.org/wiki/Expect)